This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 This is what I consider to be the ultimate 2 day New Delhi itinerary for first-timers.
 And exactly how I wish I had spent my first time there.
 Keep in mind that I have packed a lot into this itinerary, so if you know you can’t keep going from dusk until dawn, consider skipping one of the stops on both days.
-Here we go!

-New Delhi itinerary Day 1
+New Delhi 2-day itinerary

 Get ready for an incredible day of historic architectural gems, focused around the southern part of New Delhi.